Kristian Laake: Internal security issues

 During Laake's first years as Commanding General the issue of the army's preparations to deal with possible revolutions came up.
 At the time the Norwegian minister of defence was the future fascist collaborator Vidkun Quisling.
 Quisling saw internal troubles and revolutionary activities as a clear and present threat to the state, and on several occasions in the summer of 1931 employed the military to assist the police forces.
 Laake disagreed with Quisling's views on the social and political stability of Norway, and repeatedly opposed and delayed the defence minister's internal security measures.

 Among the anti-revolutionary measures that Laake opposed was blocking industrial labourers from serving in the Norwegian Royal Guards.
 At the time, both conservative and left-wing organizations were providing non-governmental military training for volunteers.
 Laake attended exercises held by the conservative organizations, although he was also criticized by the same organizations for not giving them enough support.

 In 1932 Laake opposed vague instructions from Quisling that units from paramilitary organization should be mobilized in times of crisis, and requested direct and clear orders as to which units this would include, and from which organizations.
 The implication was that Quisling wanted the conservative Samfundsvernet to be given an open, contra-revolutionary role as units separate from the army.
 Laake instead suggested that those members of voluntary organizations who had a military background would be mobilized, while those without formal ties to the military would not.
 In this case, Laake was overruled by Quisling and the Ministry of Defence.

 During the same time, Quisling was working on plans for a coup, using paramilitaries to seize power.
 Quisling wanted to bypass Laake in this regard, as he suspected that the general would refuse to cooperate.
 After months of planning, Quisling's coup plans did not come to fruition and the cabinet in which he served lost power in 1933.

 During the 1930s the Norwegian Army was often troubled by anti-military protesters, both from outside and within its own ranks of conscripts.
 General Laake saw it as very important for the status of the military to arrest such agitators and hand them over to the police for prosecution, even though the protesters were rarely convicted in court.
-The army continued to have a counter-revolutionary function, and as late as in November 1937 Laake approved the inclusion of mountain artillery in the units in Western Norway which were designated to deal with internal troubles.
+The army continued to have a counter-revolutionary function, and as late as November 1937 Laake approved the inclusion of mountain artillery in the units in Western Norway which were designated to deal with internal troubles.
 He did, however, refuse to allow air support to be used for possible internal security operations.
 Only in 1938 did the army begin to scale down its preparations to put down a revolution.
 The process of dismantling the anti-revolution preparations in the Norwegian Army began in 1936, and was founded to end the fears of the establishment of a revolution led by the Norwegian Labour Party.
 Laake was considered a moderate amongst the military in this regard.